Zulko/moviepy/README.md

 final_video.write_videofile("result.mp4")
 ```

+# How MoviePy works

+Under the hood, MoviePy imports media (video frames, images, sounds) and converts them into Python objects (numpy arrays) so that every pixel becomes accessible, and video or audio effects can be defined in just a few lines of code (see the [built-in effects]() for examples).

+The library also provides ways to mix clips together (concatenations, playing clips side by side or on top of each other with transparency, etc.).
+The final clip is then encoded back into mp4/webm/gif/etc.

+This makes MoviePy very flexible and approachable, albeit slower than using ffmpeg directly due to heavier data import/export operations.

 # Installation

 Intall moviepy with `pip install moviepy`.
 For additional installation options, such as a custom FFMPEG or for previewing, see [this section](https://zulko.github.io/moviepy/getting_started/install.html).
 For development, clone that repo locally and install with `pip install -e .`